semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

     <dt>Know which resources you can access</dt>
     <dd>Semgrep does not use or access any resources when first logging in.
 However, you can choose to share resources at a later point in order to add repositories into Semgrep App.</dd>
     <dt>Act on your behalf</dt>
     <dd>Enables Semgrep App to perform certain tasks <strong>only on resources that you choose to share with Semgrep App</strong>.
-By default, when you log into Semgrep App for the very first time, no resources are shared.
-Semgrep App never uses this permission and never performs any actions on your behalf.
+Semgrep App never uses this permission and never performs any actions on your behalf, even after you have installed <code>semgrep-app</code>.
 See <a href ="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/authorizing-github-apps">When does a GitHub App act on your behalf?</a> in GitHub documentation.</dd>
 </dl>

-##### Permissions when integrating your repositories into Semgrep App
+##### Permissions when adding your repositories into Semgrep App

-The GitHub integration app is called `semgrep-app`.
+The GitHub integration app is called [`semgrep-app`](https://github.com/apps/semgrep-app).
 This app is used to integrate Semgrep into user-selected GitHub repositories.
 It requires the following permissions:

 <dl>
     <dt>Reading metadata of the repositories you select</dt>